faberorg/FatPy/docs/development/testing.md

     - Test functions should be named `test_*`
     - Test classes should be named `Test*`

+---

 ### Fixtures

-Use fixtures for setup and teardown:
+Use [fixtures](https://docs.pytest.org/en/stable/reference/fixtures.html) for setup and teardown:

 ```python
 import pytest